Beraliv/beraliv.dev/packages/blog2/src/content/2021-05-17-replace-occurrence-in-a-string-in-typescript.md

 ---
 title: Replace occurrence in a string in TypeScript
 date: "2021-05-17"
-description: Today we discuss Replace.
-We need to remove one occurrence in the string and place instead the different value.
-Let's do that 🚀
+description: Given the string, replace first string occurrence with specified string
 labels:
   - typescript
   - medium